UmamiAppearance/rollup-plugin-import-manager/README.md

 ```

 ## How it works
 **rollup-plugin-import-manager** analyzes each file (which is uses for the rollup building process) for import statements.
 Those are converted into unit objects, which the user can interact with.
-Also the creation of new unites &rarr; import statements is possible.
+Also the creation of new units &rarr; import statements is possible.